Should the state fix the minimum wage? Danish experience

 In developing countries, there are legally mandatory monthly wages whereas in most western countries there is the law about minimum wage per hour.

-A recent poll by CNBC shows that 70% American want raising minimum wage.
-Newyork and Minneapolis have increased the minimum wage to 15 USD.
+A recent poll by CNBC shows that 70% of American want to raise the minimum wage.
+New York and Minneapolis have increased the minimum wage to 15 USD.

 Economic law is not based on popular opinion.
-Nowadays, many scholars in commerce and economics argue that the legally binding minimum wage is helpful for the free market economy.
+In recent years, many well-known economists argue that the legally binding minimum wage is helpful for the free market economy.

 This legal matter discourages companies from hiring people.
 Some developing countries have raised the minimum wages significantly.
 That move has not helped the labor class.
 Employers have fired many workers.